 If you plan to travel to Russia for a short time (up to 8 calendar days), you can apply for a so-called Russian e-visa online.
-The Russian e-visa will be issued after a few days (usually 3-5 calendar days) electronically, so you won't need to visit the Russian consulate: the whole application process can be done online.
+The Russian e-visa will be issued after a few days (usually about 4 days) electronically, so you won't need to visit the Russian consulate: the whole application process can be done online.

 The new e-visa can be obtained only if you plan to visit certain territories in Russia, provided that you are a national of certain countries.
 For all other territories and all other countries you would need to get a standard tourist or business visa